 Sustainability is more than just practicing “reduce, reuse, recycle”.
 It is about building a business that operates in harmony with the environment, the community, and in a way that provides lasting positive impacts.
 Simply put, sustainability is good business.

+Through the implementation of policies governing the printing on and use of paper, moving towards 100% digital marketing and billing, utilizing in-shop composting and recycling of all materials possible, we continue to reduce our overall waste stream.
+Essential to this process is the education of our team, partners and guests about opportunities and behaviors to reduce consumption of materials that result in waste.
+As a company, we will continue to lead the industry on reducing our impact on the local environment and facilities that process waste.
 To reduce the amount of paper products required to run a small business, we have opted for a digital reservation system and guest communication.
 This allows us to provide top-notch service, with information at your fingertips, and helps us to avoid unnecessary paper waste.

 Our vehicles are maintained to the highest standard to ensure maximum efficiency and minimum emissions.